29 April 2026 · 5 min read

 This point is worth being explicit about: the starting point for every heir hunting firm is the same public list that is freely available to anyone.
 When a firm contacts you saying they have “discovered” that you may be entitled to an estate, they have found a name on the Bona Vacantia list and researched the family tree from there.
 The research may be valuable, but the source document is public.

 The Bona Vacantia list is updated regularly as new estates are referred to the Crown.
 FindMyLegacy monitors the list and will send you an email alert when a new estate matching your saved surnames appears — so you can be the first to know, rather than waiting to be contacted by a commercial firm.
+For a full breakdown of what the list contains, how long estates stay claimable, and exactly how to search it, see our dedicated guide to the heir hunters list of unclaimed estates.

 When you might genuinely need a heir hunter or solicitor